NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ### 3. Will having `related` property make any difference in No-op restore?
 For a package reference, there should be no change in `related` property unless we change to reference a different package/version.
 So there is no difference in No-op restore when having `related` property.

-## Considerations

-### In addition to the proposed approach, 2 of other solutions were considered.
+### 4. In addition to the proposed approach, 2 of other solutions were considered.

 #### **Do nothing - Recommend the customers use the custom target workaround**